Minors can be a great way to pursue your passion, supplement your education, or enrich your studies and future career by spanning the disciplines.

 Unless you are earning a BGS degree, you do not need to have a minor.
-A BGS degree does require a major and a minor, but it is optional for a BA or BS degree.
+For Bachelor of Art (BA) and Bachelor of Science (BS) degrees they are optional!

 Why would I want a minor?

-A minor can also supplement your educational or career goals—for example, you may want to minor in a language if you are going to be a teacher, a businessperson, or work abroad or in government.
+A minor can also supplement your educational or career goals—for example, you may want to minor in a language if you are going to be a teacher, a businessperson, work abroad, or in government.

 An education across the disciplines has never been more important, and a minor can help bring together different ideas, concepts, and expertise to engage you with new ways of thinking and exciting technologies.
 Thinking creatively is of the most desirable qualities that employers are seeking in new hires.
 When you minor in something that is both different from and complementary to your major, you develop new ways of thinking and bring a fresh perspective that can help you to stand out on the job market.